-Despite being switched-on 24-7, 365 days a week, lack of time has become a universal pain point in our modern workforce.
+Despite being switched on 24-7, 365 days a week, lack of time has become a universal pain point in our modern workforce.
 Mythical nine-to-five boundaries around work are rapidly fading from our collective memory, with most of us logging on after walking out of the office to continue work, without even a second thought.
-Our packed schedules not only exact a heavy toll on our mental and physical wellbeing but also provide significant challenges for incorporating corporate training into workflows.
-According to one recent study, three out of five of us feel overloaded with ‘too much work to do well,’ and one in five report reaching their ‘limit’ of overwork.
+Our packed schedules not only exact a heavy toll on our mental and physical wellbeing but also provide significant challenges for incorporating corporate training or compliance training into workflows.
+According to one recent study, three out of five of us feel overloaded with ‘too much work to do well,’ and one in five reports reaching their ‘limit’ of overwork.
 The last thing an already time-poor workforce needs is ‘death by PowerPoint.’

 Mini Training VS Microlearning

 There is an incongruity between ever-increasing demands on an ‘anytime, anywhere’ workforce, and the drive to promote continuous learning.
-By its very name, microlearning addresses this pain point in delivering critical corporate etraining in shorter sharper bursts.
+By its very name, microlearning addresses this pain point in delivering a critical corporate online course or certificate program in shorter sharper bursts.
 Typically, the marketing of microlearning has honed in on the fact that it takes up less of our precious time.
 With 94 per cent of learners favouring microlearning over traditional training, with convenience cited as the key win, the time-saving factor is an obvious selling point.

 By focusing on delivery over content, microlearning has been severely downplayed, and at times, misconceived.
 The ‘why’ behind microlearning is not about catering to the perceived goldfish-level attention spans of an increasingly millennial workplace; and equally, it’s not about ‘dumbing down’ content or providing ‘get it done and over with’ training.
 Rather, microlearning taps into cognitive science to establish habits of continuous application, repeatedly exposing learners to short bursts of content (at spaced intervals) that result in more durable knowledge retention.